Asnath Mahapa: Early years

-Mahapa was born and brought up in Limpopo,Rosenkraans, GaMatlala a province in the northern part of South Africa.In her first year of study at University of Cape Town, she dropped out to join the flight school.
+Mahapa was born and brought up in Limpopo, Rosenkraans, GaMatlala a province in the northern part of South Africa.In her first year of study at University of Cape Town, she dropped out to join the flight school.

 Career

 In March 1998, Mahapa began her training as a pilot in Polokwane at G&L Aviation.
-In that same year, she later moved to Progress Flight Academy to finish obtaining her private pilots license.
+In that same year, she later moved to Progress Flight Academy to finish obtaining her private pilot's license.
 On 8 October 1999, she acquired her commercial license and since then has worked with renowned organisations.
-In 2001, She joined the South African Air Force and worked till 2002.
+In 2001, she joined the South African Air Force and worked till 2002.
 Between May 2003 and January 2007, she flew for the United Nations World Food and The Red Cross, mainly operating in Central and West Africa countries.
 She started flying for South Africa Airways in February 2019 and is now flying internationally as a senior first officer on the Airbus 340.
 Before that, she also flew for DHL in the Southern African Region.